AbelCutz/AbelCutz/README.md

-# Hello  there !👋 I’m Abel Cutz , it's a pleasure to meet you!
+# Hello  there !👋 I’m Abel Cutz a software developer..

 ### About Me
 I am a  Frontend Web Developer and dedicated to enhancing the digital landscape with unique and impactful solutions.
 I thrive on transforming static designs and ideas into dynamic, user-friendly experiences, all while staying updated to the latest technologies.